For more local adult education opportunities, please visit the Bay View Association website.

 Improv is the form of theatre, often comedy, in which most or all of what is performed is unplanned.

-This Level 1 improv course is the perfect starting place for those with zero improv experience or for those wanting to refresh their improv fundamentals, as well as those looking to build the confidence to be on stage.
+This fun improv course is perfect for everyone.
+It will cover the basics and work up to advanced “long form “improv skills.
+It is for someone with zero improv experience, or for those wanting to refresh their improv fundamentals, as well as those looking to build previous improv experience.

 By the end of this course, you will have learned the fundamental tools of improv through engaging exercises and group game play designed to bolster your soft skills (agreement, active listening, being supportive, etc.) and lay the foundation that will allow you to create without self-judgment.

-A Level 1 course provides a safe environment to explore your creative potential and experience the freedom and joy of improvisational play.
-It is open to students 16 years or older with a limit of 10 students.
+The course provides a safe environment to explore your creative potential and experience the freedom and joy of improvisational play.
+It is open to students 16 years or older with a limit of 15 students.
 This class is sponsored by Little Traverse Civic Theater and is taught by Dean Tahtinen.

 WARNING!
 You may: